jiweizhu/stockView/src/main/resources/readme.txt

 =================================

 need to do:
-3.IMPORTANT!----calculate the upAndDown program! to choose which ETF is the best to do upAndDown!----有色？酒？芯片太弱了！这里需有注意，就是网格要在底部安全区域做！否则不断加仓会疯！
-2.if not a opening day, skip to do realtime query!
-In order to void sending the same email as yesterday's.
-1.down 10days price---done;20230729
+3.IMPORTANT!----calculate the upAndDown program! to choose which ETF is the best to do upAndDown!---done 2.if not a opening day, skip to do realtime query!
+In order to void sending the same email as yesterday's.---done 1.down 10days price---done;20230729

 Function: